j1mb0-1/baby-sitter-kata-typescript/README.md

 ## Future Considerations

-- A simple UI would significantly ease inputting dates and time zone.
+- A simple UI, or use of a date/time library would ease the input of dates and time zone information.
-- Using a library to aid in date and time handling and parsing.
 - The rates and charge amount are currently represented as numbers.
-Consider using a library to represent it as a monetary value instead to avoid floating point issues.
+A libary or new class could be used to represent them as monetary values to avoid floating point issues in the future.

 ## Acknowledgments